Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Democratized Learning Design

 Given the local model parameters $\boldsymbol{\boldsymbol{w}_n}= (\boldsymbol{w}_{n,1},\dots,\boldsymbol{w}_{n,M})$ of learning agent $n$, where $M$ is the number of learning parameters, the measure distance between two agents $\boldsymbol{\phi}_{n,l}$ is derived based on the Euclidean distance such as $\boldsymbol{\phi}_{n,l} = \|\boldsymbol{\boldsymbol{w}_n} - \boldsymbol{\boldsymbol{w}_l}\|$.
 In addition, we consider the average-linkage method \cite{dasgupta2005performance} for distance calculation between an agent and a cluster using the Euclidean distance between the model parameters of the agent and the average model parameters of the cluster members.
 Accordingly, the hierarchical tree structure is in the form of a binary tree with many levels.
-In consequence, it will require unnecessarily high storage and computational cost to maintain and is also an inefficient way to maintain a large number of low-level generalized models for small groups due to small collective results.
-As a result, we keep only the top $K$ levels in the tree structure and discard the lower-levels structure that can be defined in the Dem-AI meta-law.
-Therefore, at level $1$, the system could have several big groups that have a large number of learning agents.
+In consequence, it will require unnecessarily high storage and computational cost to maintain and be also an inefficient way to maintain a large number of low-level generalized models for small groups.
+As a result, we keep only the top $K$ levels in the tree structure and discard the lower-levels structure.
+Therefore, at the top level $K$, the system could have two big groups that have a large number of learning agents.